 The Company's Board of Directors has authorized the repurchase of up to 15,000 shares of the Company's outstanding common stock.
-For the year ended December 31, 2013, the Company repurchased approximately 1 share at an average price of \$123.16 in connection withe the exercise of stock options under the Company's 2012 Incentive Plan.
-For the years ended December 31, 2012 and 2011, no shares of the Company's common stock were purchased.
-Since the inception of the program, a total of approximately 11,519 shares have been repurchased at an aggregate cost of approximately \$335,236.
+For the year ended December 31, 2014, the Company repurchased approximately 2 shares at an average price of \$139.92 in connection with the the exercise of stock options under the Company's 2012 Incentive Plan.
+The Company's purchased common stock for the years ended December 31, 2013 and 2012, of 1 and no shares, respectively.
+Since the inception of the program, a total of approximately 11,521 shares have been repurchased at an aggregate cost of approximately \$335,455.
 All of these repurchases have been financed through the Company's operations and banking arrangements.